Apply now to the International Economy and Business MSc Program

 (online information policy portal set up by Centre for Economic Policy and Research)

-Oral test: A motivational discussion
+Oral test: motivational discussion and assessment of academic preparedness

 Applicants of the MSc programme have to take part in the entrance exam of the faculty.
 During the entrance procedure, 100 points can be earned.